Indefinite Sturm-Liouville operators in polar form: Acknowledgment

 \section{Acknowledgment}

 The authors thank Aleksey Kostenko for fruitful discussions and literature hints.
-Volodymyr Derkach gratefully acknowledges financial support by the German Research Foundation (DFG), grant TR 903/22-1, by the Fulbright Program, and the travel support by the David and Darla Kennerud Visiting Math Scholars Fund.
+Volodymyr Derkach gratefully acknowledges financial support by the Ministry of Education and Science of Ukraine (project \# 0121U109525), by the German Research Foundation (DFG), grant TR 903/22-1, by the Fulbright Program, and the travel support by the David and Darla Kennerud Visiting Math Scholars Fund at Western Washington University.

+The authors thank the anonymous reviewer for very careful reading of our paper, for a number of valuable comments and several literature suggestions.